Mobility-Mapper/about-website/README.md

 ## Features

+Please note that this is a two-page website, where the home page has three distinct areas, and the partnerships page has eight distinct areas.

 ### General
 * Responsive design across all device sizes.
 * Similar color scheme and design throughout both pages to effectively structure, categorise and present the information to the visitors.